-How to Maximize a Desired Epidural
+How to Maximize the Desired Epidural

 Some common recommendations for all laboring mothers include: say home as long as possible.
 Arriving in active labor or when your provider tells you to arrive.
 Use upright positions, shower, TENS units, and a balance of rest.
 A good rule of thumb is to rest for 20-30 minutes and use upright active positions for the next 30-40 minutes.
-Playing music, dancing, or walking outside, going to the movies, cooking, and eating are excellent ways to help pass the time.
+Playing music, dancing, walking outside, going to the movies, cooking, and eating are excellent ways to help pass the time.
 But if the mom is managing well resting or is asleep, do not wake her.

-For many women, these strategies combined with the support form a doula are enough.
+For many women, these strategies combined with the support from a doula are enough.
 But where you are in acute pain, scared of the pain, or just exhausted the epidural can be what gives you the energy to move forward.

 When the epidural is desired help mom stay focused on her labor, breathing through each contraction using the comfort techniques from above.
 It can take an hour to verify blood work, run the necessary IV fluids, and get anesthesia in the room.
 For many women, this is the most stressful part, as the contractions appear unbearable when faced with relief.